Distance: 3.1km – The trail itself is a little under 2km, the rest is the trail to the trail.

 Time: The second time we walked this, it took us 90 minutes, but the first time it was a very comfortable 45 minutes.

-Difficulty: 2/10 – you couldn’t do it with a pushchair because of the steps but I saw several families doing it with babies and toddlers so it’s a very easy one.
+Difficulty (regular Taiwan hiker): 2/10 – You couldn’t do it with a pushchair because of the steps but I saw several families doing it with babies and toddlers so it’s a very easy one.

-Water: actually we didn’t drink any but we still took a bottle – if we’d gone in the summer I’m sure we would have finished it.
+Water: We didn’t drink any but we still took a bottle – if we’d gone in the summer I’m sure we would have finished it.

 Enjoyment: This is an easy walk, but it packs a lot of prettiness in, definitely worth the time.

 There’s a map about 600m into the walk at the start of the trail proper, it’s not essential for directions but it gives you some information about the area and the things you pass on the walk.

 On the main road there was a collection of fruit vendors to either side of paved path leading downwards.
 There is a sign with the name of the trail but it was somewhat obscured by the fruit sellers.